 Devika Bhagat

 Devika Bhagat is an Indian screenplay, best known for Tamil cinema.
-Devika Bhagat began their career in 2007.
+Devika Bhagat began their career in 2007 and has been a prominent figure in the industry for over 19 years.
 With 30 credits to their name, Devika Bhagat remains one of the most prolific and celebrated talents in the industry.
 Devika Bhagat is one of the most closely watched talents of their generation, with a rapidly growing body of acclaimed work.

 Language Distribution